Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Further Discussions

 One way to relax this assumption is to allow $U_t$ to depend on past observations.
 Specifically, we impose the following ``high-order memoryless unmeasured confounding assumption'': For some integer $K\ge 1$, we assume $U_t$ is conditionally independent of $\{ (S_j,U_j,A_j,M_j,R_j): j\le t-K \}$ given $S_t \cup \{ (S_j,A_j,M_j,R_j): t-K< j<t \}$.
 Suppose $K$ is known to us.
 If we define a new state vector $S_t^*=S_t \cup \{ (S_j,A_j,M_j,R_j): t-K< j<t \}$, then $U_t$ satisfies the memoryless unmeasured confounding assumption given $S_t^*$.
 As such, our proposal is equally applicable to the transformed dataset.

 Another way to relax this assumption is to allow $U_t$ to depend on the past latent factors.
-In that case, the state vectors no longer satisfy the Markov assumption and Theorem \ref{thm:identifiable} is not applicable for value identification.
+In that case, the state vectors no longer satisfy the Markov assumption and the data follow a partially observable MDP (POMDP) model.
+Under partial observability, Theorem \ref{thm:identifiable} is not applicable for value identification.
 However, under Assumption 2, the front-door adjustment formula can still be applied to handle unmeasured confounders.
-To elaborate, at each time $t$, let $H_t$ denote the union of $S_t$ and past state-action-reward triplets $\{(S_j,A_j,R_j)\}_{j<t}$.
-For a given deterministic target policy $\pi$, we can apply the front-door adjustment formula to show that
+It would be practically interesting to further investigate the direct, IS and DR estimators under the POMDP model, but this is beyond the scope of the current paper.
+We leave it for future research.